alvindera97/T/CONTRIBUTING.md

 #### Python Dependencies
 To install the development requirements, you'll need to use pip:
 `python -m pip install -r requirements.txt`
+#### Use Black For Formatting
+Simply run the command `pre-commit install` and then on every commit, `black` will format all affected files.
 #### Apache Kafka
 *Install Apache Kafka (**You'll also need Java installed to run Apache Kafka**):*
 You can follow the Apache Kafka installation page: https://kafka.apache.org/downloads